 Getting around the Isles of Lewis and Harris

 There is a bus service on the islands, but it’s not very frequent and you can’t get everywhere by public transport.
-So if you want to explore and stop off wherever you like, it’s best to hire a car.
+So if you want to explore and stop off where you like, it’s best to hire a car.
 There’s a car rental desk at Stornaway Airport or you can pick up a car at from the ferry terminals in Stornaway or Tarbert, but book in advance as there’s limited availability.

 We used Car Hire Hebrides and paid £190 for four days in August.
 Driving in the Outer Hebrides usually means lots of single lane and winding roads, but there are plenty of passing places.
 Traffic’s normally pretty light but you might have to share the road with a few sheep.

 Where to stay on the Isles of Lewis and Harris

 There are only a few hotels on the islands, but there are plenty of guesthouses and self-catering rentals.
-We stayed in a four-bedroom house overlooking the sea in the hamlet of Brue on the west coast of Lewis through AirBnB, costing £887 for four nights (if you’ve not yet signed up with AirBnB, you can save £25 on your first stay with this link).
-Or if you’re looking for a wow-factor place to stay, Gothic Lews Castle in Stornaway has beautifully renovated apartments.
+We stayed in a four-bedroom house* overlooking the sea in the hamlet of Brue on the west coast of Lewis, with stunning views of the sea and moorland.
+The house sleeps eight and has a cosy lounge with wood-burning stove, dining room and gardens.